frankiewiczkamil/blog/src/pages/posts/post-2.md

 So if we pass a callback as a prop, it will cause a re-render everytime function reference changes.
 And this is not a big deal in class components, because classes have **methods**, and method reference does not change.
 Of course, there is a `this` caveat, so one needs to either bind the method or use a (misleading) arrow syntax for methods instead of using anonymous functions because the latter changes reference as we have already seen above.

-That's something I've learned quite quickly, easy-peasy.
+Anyway, that was something I've learned quite quickly, easy-peasy.

 Now, what about functional components?
 Functions don't have methods, but since v16.8 we have hooks, that should serve more or less the same purpose as methods (including those extended from `Component` class).
 In particular, there is a `useState`, which returns a handle to mutating callback function.
 The reference of this function doesn't change - cool, we are safe.
 But are we?
 Sometimes we want to encapsulate some logic that will decide *what* to save, instead of passing down the state and callback to the child component.
 And in such situations we have to create an anonymous function, thus, a new reference.
 But one might say now: that's fine, we have `useCallback` that is capable of memoizing a reference, by ignoring every change on a state value not defined as a dependency.

-And that is true, but we might need this value in our callback, and in such case reference **will** change, sot the effect will remain the same: unnecessary renders.
+And that is true, but we might need this value in our callback, and in such case reference **will** change, so the effect will remain the same: unnecessary renders.

 But is this really a problem?
 A reference to a callback will change when the previous callback performs the state change that we are interested in, right?
 Yes and no. In some situations, the prop that we need in a child component can be some sort of a derivate of our state, or even we might not need this state at all.
 In such cases, there is no need to re-render the child every time parent's state has changed, but we can't avoid it due to the limitation that I've pointed out.

-I guess it might be a little confusing at this point, so let's consider an example: there is a container (aka 'smart component') with a state, containing a 'dumb' component that uses some callback from its parent - container.
+I guess it might be a little confusing at this point, so let's consider an example: there is a container (aka 'smart' component) with a state, containing a 'dumb' component that uses some callback from its parent - a container.

 It may look like this:
 ```javascript